RonenNess/Unity-2d-pathfinding/README.md

 # Unity-2d-pathfinding
 A very simple 2d tile-based pathfinding for unity, with tiles price supported.

+## NEW REPO

+I moved this script to a dedicated repo for Unity utilities.

+A newer version can be found [here](https://github.com/RonenNess/UnityUtils/tree/master/Controls/PathFinding/2dTileBasedPathFinding) along with other useful Unity scripts.

+This repo will remain online but won't be maintained.

 ## About

 This code is mostly based on the code from [this tutorial](https://www.youtube.com/watch?v=mZfyt03LDH4), with the following modifications: